cpoirier/scaffold/README.markdown

 * You should never be required to create a subclass when passing a Proc will suffice.
 We have a good language: we should use it.
 To use a desktop programming metaphor, wanting to open a window on the screen should not require you to become one.

+# Simple Example

+What follows is the simplest possible Scaffold application.
+It doesn't use any Nodes, doesn't do any routing, has no Views or Skins.
+By defining on_process and returning a completed State, Scaffold considers the matter closed and sends off the response to the client.
+If you install Scaffold, Baseline, and Rack, put this in a file, and run it, you'll can hit the application on localhost:8989.
+In fact, this example is taken from scaffold.rb, the library master script.
+You can run it directly and the application will run.

+    require "scaffold"

+    Scaffold::Application.new("Example") do
+       on_process do |state|
+          state.set_response(Scaffold::Generation::HTML5) do
+             html do
+                head do
+                   title "Example & Fun"
+                end
+                body do
+                   if state.member?("name") then
+                      p "Welcome to Scaffold, #{state["name"]}!"
+                   else
+                      form do
+                         p do
+                            label "What is your name?", :for => "name" br
+                            input :type => "text", :name => "name" input :type => "submit"
+                         end
+                      end
+                   end
+                end
+             end
+          end
+       end
+    end.start()